askimed/nf-test/docs/resources.md

 ---

+### :fontawesome-brands-youtube:{ style="color: #EE0F0F" } nf-core/bytesize: Making pipeline level tests with nf-test

+In this nf-core bytesize session, **Maxime Garcia** shows how to make pipeline level tests with nf-test.
+If you like snapshots, CI/CD, and testing, this is for you!

+<iframe width="560" height="315" src="https://www.youtube.com/embed/VaKcd_qgBJc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+The presentation was recored as part of the [nf-core/nft-utils](https://nf-co.re/events/2024/bytesize_pipeline_level_tests_with_nftest) series.

+---

 ### :fontawesome-brands-youtube:{ style="color: #EE0F0F" } nf-core/bytesize: nft-bam

 **Nicolas Vannieuwkerke** presents *nft-bam* a nf-test plugin to get stable nf-test snapshots for SAM, BAM or CRAM files.